Ozanezumab: (Monoclonal) Antibodies

 The antibodies in our body work by binding to foreign material (such as bacteria and viruses) so that it is no longer dangerous and can be 'labelled for destruction' for white blood cells.
 Monoclonal antibodies, like ozanezumab, are commercially designed antibodies which 'mop up' and bind to a specific target, in this case Nogo-A. This means that ozanezumab is able to help limit the loss of connections between motor neurones and muscles.

 Administration

 Ozanezumab is an intravenous drug (administered directly into the blood stream).

 Human Trials

 Previous Trials

 Although some positive trends were observed in the exploratory exposure response analyses, given the small sample size, caution should be used in the interpretation of the exposure-response analyses.

-GlaxoSmithKlyne lists three reports with results of phase I studies:
+GlaxoSmithKline lists three reports with results of phase I studies: